ictinnovations/ictagent/doc/developer_guide.md

 5. Transfer
 6. SendDTMF
 7. Chrome.runtime.onMessage.addListener which listens to the value sent as message by background stores the value and passes that value to the call function as an argument, which dials the number.
+8. It gets the value of **contact load Url** from chrome storage and stores it in a global variable for further processing.
 ---

 Background responsibilities and functions